ReginaSherman/ga-project-2/README.md

 ## Pre-Project Deliverable (Required)

-You must make a proposal and submit it to your squad leader by Friday at noon.
-Your squad leader will review and approve your proposal or meet with you to refine the scope.
+You must make a proposal and submit it to your squad leader by Monday 4/27 at noon EST.  Your squad leader will review and approve your proposal or meet with you to refine the scope.
 Your proposal **must** include:

 - A **description of the project** you'll be building with the objective described in non-technical language.
 - Hand-drawn or digitally created **wireframes** outlining the key views within your app.